 Select Next: Monitoring when complete.

-When deploying an AKS cluster, Azure Container Insights can be configured to monitor health of the AKS cluster and pods running on the cluster.
+When deploying an AKS cluster, Azure Monitor for containers can be configured to monitor the health of the AKS cluster and pods running on the cluster.
 For more information on container health monitoring, see Monitor Azure Kubernetes Service health.